-I was born in 1975 in Porvoo (Finland), where I attended the world renown Näsin Ala-aste until 4th Grade.
+I was born in 1975 in Porvoo (Finland), attending the world renown Näsin Ala-aste until 4th Grade.
 In 1985 my father took a job in Saudi Arabia, where I spent 2 years at Jubail Academy.
 I was introduced to kids from all over the world, apple II computers and skateboarding.

 In 1988 our family moved to Brussels where I had the fortune of going to the International School Of Brussels (ISB).
 I played guitar in bands and spent most of my free time skateboarding with locals.
 I played American Football against US military base high schools scattered around Europe.
 We won the European Football championships in 1993.

-At ISB I made a core group of friends who I still speak to regularly, but more importantly I met Melissa Beltgens to whom 25 years later I'm happily married to with 2 kids.
+At ISB I made a core group of friends who I still speak to regularly, but more importantly I met Melissa Beltgens to whom (25 years later) I'm happily married to with 2 children.

 To retain my Finnish passport, I went back to Finland for a 9 month military service.
 This, was a highly decorated affair.
 I rose through the ranks, working high responsibility positions including Dentists Assistant and night receptionist at a hospital.